 Protein Whey presents itself as an apparently more economical supplement of whey protein, and theoretically with good quality, taking into account the reputation of the brand.

-In fact, while Gold Standard is really a top supplement, Protein Whey from the same brand has disappointed ... in every way.
+In fact, while Gold Standard is truly a top supplement, Protein Whey from the same brand disappointed?in every way.
 Even in price.

 The analyzed version is the 1.7 kg Vanilla.